allgreed/kasprowicz.pro/content/now.md

 I've drawn blood to feed the Global Minotaur.
 I didn't have any petrodollars on hand to feed the Minotaur, but we've came to an agreeable solution.
 I've drawn blood.
 My own.
 Settled on a battery of ~21 tests (some are panels, so do they count as 1 or as the number of subtests) to be done yearly.
 This is the price for knowledge and I've literally got it at a discount.

+Relevant biomarkers seem nominal.
+Guess I could improve on the RHR and HRV front.
+So... cardio? :D

 I've taken up swing dancing, particularly I think the variety I do is called "Lindy Hop".
 I've danced to live music.
 Enrico told me it's good for the soul.
 I happen to concur.

 ## Still: